By Patrick A. Trottier

 3. Transformational Change and Development – Cultural transformation within an adaptive, emergent paradigm – designed to evolve and embed the values, attitudes and beliefs (VABs) of your organization within your structures, systems, processes, decisions and behaviors to support your long term business strategies. (embeds 1., 2.)

-‘Action Research’ serves as an overall ‘framework’ for most OD designs.
+‘Action Research’ serves as the traditional overall ‘framework’ for most OD approaches.
+(Kurt Lewin, 1944)

-OD is like a ‘recipe’ with different designs and ingredients to achieve on-going development specific to THAT particular organization – with its history, culture, issues, strategies and goals.
+OD is like a ‘recipe’ with different designs and ingredients to achieve on-going development specific to THAT particular organization – with its own, unique history, culture, issues, strategies and goals.

-Fully customized approaches are called for to be effective to achieve goals – as well as creating the necessary degree of ‘readiness’, ‘ownership’, ‘effective engagement’ and a shift in ‘mental frameworks’ for effective change and development to take place.
+Fully customized approaches are called for to be effective – as well as creating the necessary degree of ‘readiness’, ‘ownership’, ‘effective engagement’ and a shift in ‘mental and emotional frameworks’ for effective change and development to take place.

 OD integrates concepts, tools and applications of behavioral science and applies relevant methods for the overall development of an organization.

-The steps in a dynamic OD approach are predominately:
+The ‘recipe’ in a dynamic traditional OD approach are predominately:

-1. Entry – Exploratory Interviews – Contracting (How we are going to work together).*
+1. Entry – Exploratory Interviews (What do you really want?) and Contracting (How we are going to work together).*

-2. Form A Powerful Guiding, Supportive Coalition, Leadership Support, Coherent Mission, Vision, Values Statements and Strategic Business Focus.*
+2. Forming A Powerful Guiding, Supportive Coalition, Engaged Leadership (not exclusively ‘positional’) at all levels, A Meaningful Mission / Purpose, Vision, Values Statements and Strategic / Operational Business Focus (throughout the organization).*

-3. Design An Initial ‘Draft’ Change and Development Process Model with the client organization*.
+3. Design An Initial ‘Draft’ Organizational and Development Dynamic Approach with the client organization (in partnership)*.

 4. Create Understanding and Effective Engagement (a felt need) Throughout The Organization*.

-7. Interventions – Implementation on different levels to form a gestalt*.
+7. Interventions – Implementation on different levels to form a gestalt (in partnership)*.

-8. Evaluation – Continuous Feedback For Continuous Change and Development*.
+8. Evaluation – Continuous Feedback For Continuous Change and Development (in partnership)*.

 10. Continuous Maturation / Adaptation / Evolution.*

-* Every aspect of this approach mirrors the mission, vision, values and strategic focus as well as the desired culture giving people a different experience than the ‘status quo’ in its OD approach to change and development.
-Simply, the approach mirrors that which you want to create in the organization.
+* Every aspect of an OD approach must mirror the mission, vision, values and strategic focus as well as the desired culture giving people a different experience than the ‘status quo’ that desires to be changed.
+Simply, the approach must mirror that which you want to create in the organization.